Digilent/Zybo-Z7-HW/README.md

 # Zybo Z7 Hardware Repository

-**Important!** *This repository is under construction.
-Many master branches do not yet exist, and many links to the Digilent wiki may point to under construction pages.*

 This repository contains the Vivado projects and hardware designs for all of the demos that we provide for the Zybo Z7, across multiple tools.
 As some demos also require software sources contained in Vitis workspaces, this repository should not be used directly.
 The [Zybo-Z7](https://github.com/Digilent/Zybo-Z7) repository contains all sources for these demos across all tools, and pulls in all of this repository's sources by using it as a submodule.

 For additional documentation on individual demos, and for instructions on how to use them with your Zybo Z7, visit their pages on the Digilent Wiki, linked below.